Foundry

-For this tutorial, we will be using Foundry toolkit to develop, compile, and deploy our contracts.
+For this tutorial, you will be using the Foundry toolkit to develop, compile, and deploy your contracts.
 If you do not have Foundry installed, follow the Foundry installation instructions.Setup

 Create a new project directory and initialize it withforge init: